UntestedEngineer/vaultwarden/README.md

+**This is a fork of [https://github.com/dani-garcia/vaultwarden](https://github.com/dani-garcia/vaultwarden).
+There are no changes other than maintaining the same application at my own cadence.**

 ### Alternative implementation of the Bitwarden server API written in Rust and compatible with [upstream Bitwarden clients](https://bitwarden.com/download/)*, perfect for self-hosted deployment where running the official resource-heavy service might not be ideal.

 📢 Note: This project was known as Bitwarden_RS and has been renamed to separate itself from the official Bitwarden server in the hopes of avoiding confusion and trademark/branding issues.
 Please see [#1642](https://github.com/dani-garcia/vaultwarden/discussions/1642) for more explanation.